regen-network/regen-ledger/x/data/spec/03_messages.md

 ### Validation:

-- `signers` must ba valid addresses, and their signatures must be present in the transaction
+- `signers` must be a valid addresses, and their signatures must be present in the transaction
 - `hash` must be a valid content hash, either raw data that does not specify a canonical encoding or graph data that conforms to the RDF data model